alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - A very large number of dimensions (more than 25) typically are a sign that several dimensions are not completely independent and should be combined into a single dimension.
 For example, it is a mistake to model a fact table with separate keys for `Date`, `Week`, `Month`, `Quarter`, `Year` dimensions or `Product`, `Product Category`, `Package Type` dimensions - these are clearly related attributes so should be included in the same dimension tables<sup>pg 108</sup>.
 - Conformed facts
     - If facts live in more than one dimensional model, the underlying definitions and equations for these facts must be the same if they are to be called the same thing<sup>pg 139</sup>.
+- Fact normalisation
+    - Some designers want to normalise a fact table so there is a single, generic fact amount along with a dimension that identifies the type of measurement.
+In this scenario, the fact table granularity is one row per measurement per transaction (or whatever the declared grain is), instead of a more natural one row per transaction<sup>pg 169</sup>
+    - This would only make sense when the set of facts is extremely lengthy but sparsely populated, but facts are usually not sparsely populated within a row.
+    - Arithmetic performed between facts is far easier if the facts are in the same row in a relational star schema.
+- Dates in fact tables
+    - Sometimes you discover other dates associated with each transaction, such as requested ship date.
+Each of the dates should be a foreign key in the fact table<sup>pg 170</sup>.
+    - Usually these dates are known when transaction occurs</sup>pg 188</sup>.
+    - Multiple dates in fact tables allow users to filter, group and trend on any of the dates provided<sup>pg 188</sup>.
+    - Just because a fact table has several dates does not mean that it is an accumulating snapshot.
+The primary differentiator of an accumulating snapshot is that fact rows are revisited as activity occurs.
+- Transaction facts at different granularity
+    - Common in header/line operational data to encounter facts of different granularity.
+For example, shipping charges on an order line fact table<sup>pg 185</sup> or multiple allowances applied to a single invoice line<sup>pg 190</sup>.
+First response should be to try to force all facts down to lowest level, broadly referred to as _allocating_<sup>pg 184</sup>.
+    - Do not mix fact granularities.
+Either allocate the higher-level facts to a more detailed level, or create two separate fact tables to handle the differently grained facts<sup>pg 185</sup>.
+    - There are several rather unappealing options to handling facts at different granularity:
+        - Repeat the unallocated header fact on every line, but runs risk of overstating header amount when summed on every line<sup>pg 186</sup>.
+        - Store the unallocated amount on the transaction's first or last line.
+Reduces risk of overcounting but requires query constraints to filter to first or last line<sup>pg 186</sup>.
+        - Set up a special product key for the header fact, but makes dimensional model harder to interpret<sup>pg 186</sup>.

 ### Dimension Tables for Descriptive Context